easteregg

 Dark background with blue accents with light reflectionsDark background with blue accents with light reflectionsDark background with blue accents with light reflections

-How to permanently delete files from an External SSD - complete guide
+How to permanently delete files from an external SSD - complete guide

-Offigneum: How to permanently delete files from an External SSD - complete guideOffigneum: How to permanently delete files from an External SSD - complete guide
+Wipe External SSD - How to permanently delete files from an external SSD - complete guideWipe External SSD - How to permanently delete files from an external SSD - complete guide

 External SSDs can often hold quite a lot of sensitive information.
 Personal photos, financial documents, confidential business files, - portable drives have become a convenient extension to the lives of many people.
 But what happens when it's time to part ways with some of your data and erase it?